Understanding the neutrino mass constraints achievable by combining CMB lensing and spectroscopic galaxy surveys

-As we emphasised previously, $M_\nu$ and $\Omega_k$ are highly degenerate in their effects on distance parameters at low redshifts.
+As we emphasised previously, without CMB lensing, $M_\nu$ and $\Omega_k$ are highly degenerate in their effects on distance parameters at low redshifts.
 This means allowing for a very small non-zero curvature can degrade the constraints on $M_\nu$ by several factors.

 Finally, we look at the cosmology-independent free-streaming-only constraining method we developed in \cite{boyle_deconstructing_2018}.
 Combining the free-streaming constraints from a survey like Euclid with a full CMB temperature/polarisation forecast improves the constraints significantly while still keeping them cosmology-independent.
-The gains from including CMB lensing are small (see Figure \ref{fig_bars_free_streaming}).
-This is to be expected.
-The free-streaming constraints do not suffer from the degeneracy with $A_s$ that applies in the full galaxy power spectrum case, so CMB lensing cannot contribute much in this regard.
-The gain provided from the direct effects of $M_\nu$ on the lensing power spectrum are relatively small.
+The gains from including the shape of the CMB lensing power spectrum are relatively small (see Figure \ref{fig_bars_free_streaming}).
 Although the free-streaming signal in the CMB lensing power spectrum can significantly improve CMB-only constraints, it is much weaker than the corresponding signal in the galaxy power spectrum.